Astro-comb

-An Astro-comb is a type of frequency comb used in observational astronomy to increase the resolution of spectrographs.
-The resulting increase in spectral resolution allows for the detection of small variations in stellar radial velocities caused by smaller orbiting exoplanets (e.g. Earth-mass planets), among other applications.
+An astro-comb is a type of frequency comb used in observational astronomy to increase the accuracy of wavelength calibration in spectrographs.
+The increased accuracy reduces systematic errors and enhances detection of small variations in stellar radial velocities caused by smaller orbiting exoplanets (e.g. Earth-mass planets), among other applications.
 Astro-combs are distinguished from conventional frequency combs by their focus on high repetition frequencies (with mode spacings of ≥10 GHz).

-A "green Astro-comb" was installed in January 2013 in the High Accuracy Radial velocity Planet Searcher in the Northern hemisphere (HARPS-N) spectrograph at the Telescopio Nazionale Galileo on the Canary Islands.
+A green astro-comb was installed in January 2013 in the high accuracy radial velocity planet searcher in the northern hemisphere (HARPS-N) spectrograph at the Telescopio Nazionale Galileo on the Canary Islands.
 The device was developed by a team led by Chih-Hao Li of Harvard University.
-This Astro-comb uses a pulsed laser to filter starlight before feeding the signal into a spectrograph.
-Currently, it is gathering data from Venus to demonstrate its ability to discover exoplanets.
+This astro-comb uses a pulsed laser to filter starlight before feeding the signal into a spectrograph.
+As of December 2016, it is gathering data from Venus to demonstrate its ability to discover exoplanets.